jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_ssrquery_data_query.md

 Spotlight_get_table_range returns data for the requested time range for a table, for a particular monitored object and domain.

 ### Query
-This gives us the following query:
+Run the query:

 ```
 exec spotlight_get_table_range '2009-03-26 11:15:16.153','2009-07-26 17:15:17.113', 'DS123:3843','Windows01_SQLServer789_sqlserver', 'virtualfilestats'
 ```

 ### Results
-Which returns all columns for the table ‘virtualfilestats’:
+The query returns all columns for the table **virtualfilestats**.
+Although there is a lot of useful data in this query result, it is not ideal.

 {% include imageClient.html file="pane_ssr_gettablerange.png" alt="Which returns all columns for the table virtualfilestats" %}

 ### Sample T-SQL query
-Although there is a lot of useful data in the query results, it’s not exactly what we are looking for.
-We need to refine the data returned from the Spotlight Statistics Repository.
-Following on from the example above, if we want to retrieve only certain columns from the ‘virtualfilestats’ table, we can use custom T-SQL to return specific data.
+This is a sample T-SQL query to refine the data returned from the Spotlight Statistics Repository.
+Following on from the example above, if we want to retrieve only certain columns from the **virtualfilestats** table, we can use custom T-SQL to return specific data.
 To return only the ‘iorate’, ‘disk’, ‘readsrate’, and ‘writesrate’ columns from the ‘virtualfilestats’ table, we can use the following custom T-SQL:

 ```
 select